 Working with partners from many different sectors to welcome SNAP-eligible families to the Farmers’ Market.
 Children and adult participants will develop healthy habits through fun social activities like healthy cooking demonstrations, art projects, reading, and quality time at the Market.

-The market offers fresh food access for low income households by offering Supplemental Nutrition Assistance Program (SNAP) and Fresh Access Bucks (FAB), a USDA-funded nutrition incentive program that matches SNAP spending on Florida-grown fruits and vegetables up to $40.
+The Market offers fresh food access for low income households by offering Supplemental Nutrition Assistance Program (SNAP) and Fresh Access Bucks (FAB), a USDA-funded nutrition incentive program that matches SNAP spending on Florida-grown fruits and vegetables up to $40.

 To view the range of vendors, click here:

-Farmers’ Market Vendors
+Public Market Vendors